-School Sports See Extracurricular Activities below regarding intramural sports.
-In-school programs and activities (e.g., sports team practices, games) can continue.
+School Sports o See Extracurricular Activities below regarding intramural sports. o In-school programs and activities (e.g., sports team practices, games) can continue.
 Inter-school activities can also continue when schools, staff, and students follow the requirements of relevant local, regional, and provincial public health recommendations.
 Staff and students practice proper hand hygiene before and after sports and after handling shared sports equipment.
-Wearing a mask is a personal choice.
-Shared equipment can be used, provided it is cleaned and disinfected once a day.
+Wearing a mask is a personal choice. o Shared equipment can be used, provided it is cleaned and disinfected once a day.
 As well, equipment that touches the mouth (e.g., water bottles) should not be shared unless cleaned and disinfected in between users.
-See section above on Cleaning and Disinfecting Equipment.
-See the Return to School Sports Plan from BC School Sports for additional information.
+See section above on Cleaning and Disinfecting Equipment. o See the Return to School Sports Plan from BC School Sports for additional information.
 In the case of any discrepancy in guidance, staff and students are expected to follow the guidance here, in the District Plan.
-Extracurricular Activities All prevention measures in this document must be followed (e.g., cleaning and disinfecting, hand hygiene, respiratory etiquette) including those specific to the activity.
-Food Service and Food Fundraisers Staff are to continue to emphasize that food and beverages should not be shared.
-Schools can continue to accept food donations to support learning and the delivery of meal programs, etc. School staff can offer food services and programs again Staff are to reinforce all ongoing and COVID-19 related preventative measures in food preparation and service areas.
-Including: stayinghome fiskkand/or have a fever and are not well enough to participate fully in routine activities., frequent and proper hand hygiene, respiratory etiquette, and respect the personal space of others.
-For food contact surfaces, school staff (e.g., culinary arts, home economics, meal programs, cafeterias, food fundraisers/events, etc.) must ensure any sanitizers or disinfectants used are approved for use in a food service application as well as are approved for use in a food service application as well as are approved for use against COVID-19.
-These may be different than the products noted in this document for general cleaning and disinfection.
-Schools can continue to provide food services, including food for sale and fundraisers.
+Extracurricular All prevention measures in this document must be followed (e.g., cleaning and disinfecting, hand Activities hygiene, respiratory etiquette) including those specific to the activity. o Staff are to continue to emphasize that food and beverages should not be shared.
+Food Service Schools can continue to accept food donations to support learning and the delivery of meal and programs, etc. o School staff can offer food services and programs again Food Staff are to reinforce all ongoing communicable disease related preventative measures Fundraisers in food preparation and service areas.
+Including: staying home if sick and/or have a fever and are not well enough to participate fully in routine activities., frequent and proper hand hygiene, respiratory etiquette, and respect the personal space of others. o For food contact surfaces, school staff (e.g., culinary arts, home economics, meal programs, cafeterias, food fundraisers/events, etc.) must ensure any sanitizers or disinfectants used are approved for use in a food service applications.
+These may be different than the products noted in this document for general cleaning and disinfection. o Schools can continue to provide food services, including food for sale and fundraisers.
 NOTE: Administrators must ensure staff follow the guidance in this Plan and they must align with the Guidelines for Food and Beverage Sales in B.C.
 Schools and follow the VSB Food Event Resources and Template.
-Elementary Schools will develop a plan that will make use of available space (e.g., lunchrooms, classrooms, activity spaces, or combination of etc.), as they deemed appropriate, and that allows for each student to be seated at a table while eating.
-Students participating in meal programs are encouraged to maintain the system of meal delivery used at the school last year.
-Secondary If food service is provided in schools that are regulated under the Food Premises Regulation (e.g., cafeterias), no additional measures beyond those articulated in this document and regular
+Elementary o Schools will develop a plan that will make use of available space (e.g., lunchrooms, classrooms, activity spaces, or combination of etc.), as they deemed appropriate, and that allows for each student to be seated at a table while eating. o Schools with meal programs can return to their normal pre-pandemic practices of meal delivery and serving food.
+Individually packaged lunches are no longer required.
+Secondary If food service is provided in schools that are regulated under the Food Premises Regulation (e.g., cafeterias), no additional measures beyond those articulated in this document and regular requirements as outlined in the regulation need to be implemented (e.g. a FOODSAFE trained staff member, a food safety plan, etc.).
+No additional measures beyond those in this document are required.